minhalvp/deepdive/README.md

 ```
 ## MNIST Example

-DeepDive includes an example script that demonstrates how to use the library with the MNIST dataset.
+DeepDive includes an example script that demonstrates how to use the library to build a neural network and train it on the MNIST dataset.

-To run the example, navigate to the `examples` directory and run the `mnist_example.py` script:
+To run the example run the `mnist.py` script:

 ```bash
 python mnist.py
 ```
+## Features to add
+- GPU acceleration (WIP)
+- 2D Convolutions